skilfullycurled/signmeup/README.md

 Sign up for Twillio, then fill in the config.js accordingly.

-<p>(Surely, this should be elaborated upon such that cloning and installing dependancies is a part of it, including signing up for Twillio.)</p>
+<p style="font-size:10pt;">(Surely, this should be elaborated upon such that cloning and installing dependancies is a part of it, including signing up for Twillio.)</p>

 ###To-do's: